MillionConcepts/pdr/README.md

 In general:
 + Image data are presented as `numpy` arrays.
 + Table data are presented as `pandas` DataFrames.
-+ Header and label data are presented as `pvl` objects.
++ Header and label data are presented as plain text objects.
++ Metadata is read from the label and presented as a pdr.Metadata class (behaves as a `dict`)
 + Other data are presented as simple python types (`str`, `tuple`, `dict`).
 + Data loaded from PDS4 .xml labels [are presented as whatever object `pds4-tools` returns.](https://pdssbn.astro.umd.edu/tools/pds4_tools_docs/current/) We plan to normalize this behavior in the future.